Limited number of needs based scholarships available for spring start only.

 The online Master of Public Health degree curriculum is designed to make earning a graduate education accessible for full-time working professionals.
 The MPH offers convenient, flexible courses, which are focused on practice and management to provide students with the knowledge, skills, and values to gain employment or get promoted in the burgeoning field of public health.

 To successfully earn a Master of Public Health, students are required to complete 42 credit hours.
-See below for required core classes and electives, as well as course options within the specialized focus areas of Epidemiology, and Health Education, Global Health.
+See below for required core classes and electives, as well as course options within the specialized concentrations of Epidemiology, and Health Education, Global Health.

 This course brings together graduate students in public health, education, social work, nutrition, and health informatics to work collaboratively to learn the fundamentals of policy-making as applied to the broad issue of student mental health in an educational setting.
 Students work in interprofessional groups to identify the social problem, describe the policy context, map potential policy solutions, and make final recommendations in an individual written policy analysis that incorporates learning from their interprofessional peers.
 Students will explore the structure and function of government systems as they relate to values-driven policy decisions.